Qualification, exam and professional development

 Degree or qualification

-The name of the degree or qualification in the final academic transcript must exactly match the relevant degree or qualification in the Determination.
+The name of the degree or qualification listed in the final academic transcript must exactly match the relevant degree or qualification in the Determination.
 The course code should also match if one is listed in the Determination for the relevant degree or qualification.

 Timing